Basketball

 Balance is important in basketball

-So first and foremost, good balance is going to support a solid, upright, and steady foundation to play.
-A player's foundation is describing the feet, legs, hips, and core muscles on both the front and back sides of the body.
+First and foremost, good balance will support a solid, upright, and steady foundation for playing.
+A player's foundation describes the feet, legs, hips, and core muscles on both the front and back sides of the body.
 A solid foundation will support all aspects of the game, such as running, defending, shooting, dribbling, passing, and rebounding.

 If you are looking to become a more well-rounded player; move with ease, absorb contact, and explode toward the hoop; look into how balanced and strong your foundation is, and if there is anywhere to improve in that area.
 And keep in mind as you’re on your way: Bigger, Faster, Stronger.